 - Filter quality- The number one reason we even decided to look into water filters was because the city water we were drinking before was full of junk no human should put in their body.
 The Berkey met all the requirements, and then some.
 Unlike other systems, it even filters out viruses and bacteria.
 You could literally filter pond water through it and still drink it!
 That impressed me.

 - Testing- The Berkey system allows you to test the filters to be sure they are working properly.
 (I explain the test in the FAQ below) One time my second daughter knocked the whole system off the counter.
-I was advised to run the “food dye test” to be sure they didn’t have any hairline fractures that would compromise the filters.
+I was advised to run the “red food dye test” to be sure they didn’t have any hairline fractures that would compromise the filters.
 I love that this is a possibility with the Berkey.
-With other filter son the market, you just have to hope that they are filtering properly and its hard to know when they have outlived their functionality.
+With other filter son the market, you just have to hope that they are filtering properly and it’s hard to know when they have outlived their functionality.

 Another thing I love about the Berkey, that can’t be said of most of the other brands, is it doesn’t remove beneficial minerals.
 Its gets out the bad but leaves the good.